Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-- What steps do I need to do to reach my long-term goals?
+- What are the smallest steps I can take to achieve my long-term goals?

-- What steps can I take to improve my performance in my current job and be more visible?
+- What can I do to improve my performance in my current job and increase my visibility?

-Short-term plans should take into account a variety of elements like deadlines for projects as well as team members’ responsibilities.
+Short-term plans should take into account a variety of aspects like deadlines for tasks or team responsibilities.

 Outline an Action Plan